SegiH/gmusicutility/README.md

 If you want to, you can create a native application (I.E an Exe on Windows, a Mac binary for Mac or a native Linux binary) for your operating system to create the same binaries made available on my Github page by following these steps: (Note: You can only create binaries for the platform that you are on.
 So if you are on Windows you can only create exe.)
      1. Install pyinstaller using pip: pip install pyinstaller
-     2. Run pyinstaller gMusicUtility40.py and wait.
+     2. Run pyinstaller gMusicUtility40.py (Windows users need to type scripts\pyinstaller) and wait.
 This still waill take about a minute.
      3. cd dist/gMusicUtility40 and run ./gmusicutility40.
 If you have already logged into Google and/or DropBox before, copy all the files with the extension cred into this directory.

 Known issues
 ------------
-If you try to cancel before completing the OAuth session, you have to Ctrl C to end the script.
+1. If you try to cancel before completing the OAuth session, you have to Ctrl C to end the script.
 Sometimes you have to force quit the command prompt/terminal.
-If you see an error "Could not find a suitable TLA CA certificate bundle, Invalid Path", download the file cacert.pem from my Github page and put it in the same folder as gMusicUtility.exe
+2. If you see an error "Could not find a suitable TLA CA certificate bundle, Invalid Path", you are missing the file cacert.pem.
+Download this file from my Github page and put it in the same folder as the gMusicUtility binary.
+3. I have seen an issue that comes from Google's side when logging in that says "HTTPSConnectionPool(host='mclients.googleapis.com', port=443): Max retries exceeded with url:
+   /sj/v2.5/config?hl=en_US&dv=0&tier=fr (Caused by SSLError(SSLError(0, 'unknown error (_ssl.c:4045)')))" This is how Google limits a lot of connections from the same IP Address.
+Do not keep trying to log in again.
+Wait and try again later.
+4. If you see an error that says dropbox.exceptions.AuthError: AuthError('ff3ffd437a309af8d75f923e4d8e21f2', AuthError(u'invalid_access_token', None)), delete DropBoxOAuth.cred and
+   authorize DropBox again.
+5. When specifying a path when using the command line arguments, use an absolute path (especially on Linux) like /home/someusers/Desktop/allplaylists instead of a relative path like
+   ./allplaylists because relative paths cause an issue when downloading all songs in a playlist where the m3u file might not be generated.